eddie-an/Bull-Market-Outfitters-API/README.md

-# ShopEaseAPI
+# Bull Market Outfitters API
-API Gateway for ShopEase application
+API Gateway for Bull Market Outfitters application

 ### Project description
 This repository contains server side code of the ShopEase application.
-The front end code is in another repository called [shopEase](https://github.com/eddie-an/ShopEase).
+The front end code is in another repository called [Bull-Market-Outfitters](https://github.com/eddie-an/Bull-Market-Outfitters).

 This application uses the following stack, API integrations, and tools:
 - MongoDB for backend